ails-lab/CrowdHeritage_Documentation/docs/README.md

 The Campaign Owner is presented with two options for exporting annotations.
 They can either copy the annotations download link into the clipboard or directly download the annotations file.

 #### EXPORT Contibutors
-There are two ways of exporting the campaign contributors: as CSV file (which contains a table with some basic information regarding the users), or as JSON file (which contains more detailed information about the contributing users)
+There are two ways of exporting the campaign contributors: as CSV file (which contains a table with some basic information regarding the users), or as JSON file (which contains more detailed information about the contributing users).

 <img src="_media/moderate-campaign-data-export.png" width="auto">